 Distributors, retailers and the Registry System jointly manage the status event (see ICP Status Lifecycle).

 It is important to note that it is currently the retailer who is responsible for maintaining the ownership relationship of an ICP to meter owners by the fact that they maintain the responsible meter owner code parameter in the retailer event.

+The exception to this is before retailer uplift of an ICP, any meter owner may take ownership of the ICP.
+Once a meter owner has claimed the ICP, however, the responsible meter owner may only be changed by the responsible retailer.

 Event processing